 It is a family unit, father mother and various ages of offspring.
 We got the idea of Alpha by observing Wolves in captivity.
 Unfortunately, none of those Wolves were related, so squabbles and fights broke out constantly over hierarchy.
 All the other members of the pack form a hierarchy in which everyone has a place.
 Your dog is not a wolf, and though we have tended to think Alpha is an important position.

 New scientific knowledge and observation of Wolves in the wild have totally disproved this idea.
-That is not to say you should not show leadership through controlling resources in a fair and equable way In your home, you and your family become your dog’s family, as do any other dogs you may have.
+That is not to say you should not show leadership by controlling resources in a fair and equable way In your home, you and your family become your dog’s family, as do any other dogs you may have.

 It is, therefore, your responsibility to establish yourself in a position of authority and trust.
 If you fail to do this, your dog may question your requests.
 Many people assume that they are automatically the lead figure just because they are humans.
 Are you really the leader?
 Does your dog know it and respect your wishes and commands?
 Are you controlling all the resources around your dog and does the dog see you as the resource controller? see my article (7) The Alpha Myth.
 It will change your way of thinking and working with your dog.

 Being the leader/controller does not mean you have to be big and aggressive.
-Nor does it mean that there has to be a battle of strength or wills.
+Nor does it mean that there has to be a battle of strength and wills.
 Anyone can be the leader/controller.
-It is an attitude an air of authority.
+It is an attitude and an air of authority.
 It is the basis for mutual respect and provides the building blocks of communication and trust between you and your dog.
 It never means punishment or overt aggression.
 So take it nice and easy and research as much as you can

 © Stan Rawlinson 1999